Achane, Robinson among 4 must-start Week 9 fantasy football running backs - UPI.com

 MIAMI, Oct.
 30 (UPI) -- De'Von Achane and Brian Robinson Jr. are among my four must-start fantasy football running backs for Week 9.

 Saquon Barkley leads my Top-30 weekly fantasy football running back rankings.
-Achane, Alvin Kamara, Joe Mixon and Kyren Williams are my other Top 5 options.
+Achane, Alvin Kamara, Kyren Williams and Kenneth Walker are my other Top 5 options.

-Kenneth Walker, Derrick Henry, Tony Pollard, D'Andre Swift and James Cook also should be considered Top-10 plays for Week 9.
+Derrick Henry, Tony Pollard, D'Andre Swift, James Cook and Bijan Robinson also should be considered Top-10 plays for Week 9.

-D'Andre Swift and Aaron Jones join Achane and Robinson as my must-start plays.
+Swift and Aaron Jones join Achane and Brian Robinson Jr. as my must-start plays.
 My rankings were compiled based on several factors, including likely workload, strength of opponent, previous matchup history, expected red zone opportunities and predicted game script.

 Those with stock in Tyrone Tracy, Travis Etienne Jr. and other injured running backs should continue to monitor their status leading into their respective kickoffs.

-My Week 9 wide receiver also are available.
+My Week 9 wide receiver, tight end and quarterback rankings also are available.
 My top free agent targets for Week 9 are available here.
 All positional rankings will be updated throughout the week.
 Players will be removed from or adjusted within the rankings based on injuries.

 De'Von Achane